guardian/support-service-lambdas/README.md

 - **one jar per lambda** - minimise the size of the deployment artifact
 - **minimise dependencies (aka liabilities)** on external libraries as we have to keep them up to date, also they increase the size of the artifact

+See also [this slideshow](https://docs.google.com/presentation/d/1W9bTr69QKwDRlxtjwP_TMzdpR85diUtndgJPh2H6LTo/edit?usp=sharing), which shows the original motivation.

 ---

 ## Quality matters